hagiyat/anyframe/README.md

 zstyle ":anyframe:selector:" use percol
 # expressly specify to use fzf
 zstyle ":anyframe:selector:" use fzf
+# expressly specify to use fzy
+zstyle ":anyframe:selector:" use fzy

 # specify path and options for peco, percol, or fzf
 zstyle ":anyframe:selector:peco:" command 'peco --no-ignore-case'